vtexdocs/dev-portal-content/docs/guides/Getting-Started/getting-started/marketplace-overview.md

 Received SKUs will be approved automatically, regardless of their [Matcher score](https://help.vtex.com/en/tutorial/entendendo-a-pontuacao-do-vtex-matcher--tutorials_424), if the auto approve feature is activated.

-- PUT - [Active autoApprove in the Marketplace's Account](https://developers.vtex.com/docs/api-reference/marketplace-apis-suggestions/#put-/suggestions/configuration/autoapproval/toggle): Will be used by the marketplace to activate the auto Approve feature with the default parameters for all received SKU modules, so that all sent SKUs are automatically approved.
+- PUT - [Activate autoApprove in the Marketplace's Account](https://developers.vtex.com/docs/api-reference/marketplace-apis-suggestions/#put-/suggestions/configuration/autoapproval/toggle): Will be used by the marketplace to activate the auto Approve feature with the default parameters for all received SKU modules, so that all sent SKUs are automatically approved.
 - GET - [Get Account's Approval Settings](https://developers.vtex.com/docs/api-reference/marketplace-apis-suggestions#get-/suggestions/configuration): After activating the auto Approve feature, the marketplace can use this endpoint to check the current settings of automatic approval acting in its store.
-- PUT - [Save Account's Approval Settings](https://developers.vtex.com/docs/api-reference/marketplace-apis-suggestions#put-/suggestions/configuration): Will be used to update the VTEX Matcher's approval parameters in the [Received SKU page](https://help.vtex.com/en/tutorial/manual-sku-cataloging--tutorials_396).
+- PUT - [Save Account's Approval Settings](https://developers.vtex.com/docs/api-reference/marketplace-apis-suggestions#put-/suggestions/configuration): Updates the VTEX Matcher's approval parameters in the [Received SKU page](https://help.vtex.com/en/tutorial/manual-sku-cataloging--tutorials_396).
-- GET - [Get autoApprove Status in Account Settings](https://developers.vtex.com/docs/api-reference/marketplace-apis-suggestions#get-/suggestions/configuration/autoapproval/toggle): Can be used to check the auto Approve's status for a specific seller.
+- GET - [Get autoApprove Status in Account Settings](https://developers.vtex.com/docs/api-reference/marketplace-apis-suggestions#get-/suggestions/configuration/autoapproval/toggle): Checks the auto Approve's status for a specific seller.
 - PUT - [Activate autoApprove Settings](https://developers.vtex.com/docs/api-reference/marketplace-apis-suggestions#put-/suggestions/configuration/autoapproval/toggle/seller/-sellerId-): The marketplace will use this to activate the auto Approve with the default parameters for a specific seller identified by sellerId.
-- GET - [Get Seller's Approval Settings](https://developers.vtex.com/docs/api-reference/marketplace-apis-suggestions#get-/suggestions/configuration/seller/-sellerId-): To check the current automatic approval configuration for a specific seller identified by sellerId.
+- GET - [Get Seller's Approval Settings](https://developers.vtex.com/docs/api-reference/marketplace-apis-suggestions#get-/suggestions/configuration/seller/-sellerId-): Checks the current automatic approval configuration for a specific seller identified by sellerId.
-- PUT - [Save Seller's Approval Settings](https://developers.vtex.com/docs/api-reference/marketplace-apis-suggestions#put-/suggestions/configuration/seller/-sellerId-): Will be used to update the matcher's approval parameters for a specific seller identified by sellerId.
+- PUT - [Save Seller's Approval Settings](https://developers.vtex.com/docs/api-reference/marketplace-apis-suggestions#put-/suggestions/configuration/seller/-sellerId-): Updates the matcher's approval parameters for a specific seller identified by `sellerId`.

 ## 4. Managing Catalog